kubernetes/cloud-provider-openstack/docs/using-openstack-cloud-controller-manager.md

 * `ipv6-support-disabled`
   Indicates whether or not IPv6 is supported.
 Default: false
 * `public-network-name`
   The name of Neutron external network. openstack-cloud-controller-manager uses this option when getting the external IP of the Kubernetes node.
+Can be specified multiple times.
+Specified network names will be ORed.
 Default: ""
 * `internal-network-name`
   The name of Neutron internal network. openstack-cloud-controller-manager uses this option when getting the internal IP of the Kubernetes node, this is useful if the node has multiple interfaces.
+Can be specified multiple times.
+Specified network names will be ORed.
 Default: ""

 ###  Load Balancer